-First, they are very nutrient-dense, meaning they provide a good amount of vitamins, minerals and fiber with relatively few calories.
+First, they’re very nutrient-dense, meaning they provide a good amount of vitamins, minerals, and fiber in relatively few calories.

-Extracted from the plant Senna alexandrina, senna is an herb that is often used as a natural stimulant laxative.
+Extracted from the plant Senna alexandrina, senna is an herb that’s often used as a natural stimulant laxative.

-Senna is found in many common over-the-counter products, like Ex-Lax, Senna-Lax and Senokot.
+Senna is found in many common over-the-counter products, including Ex-Lax, Senna-Lax, and Senokot.